 Benefit Length of time Cost to you What you need to know Supplemental Life Up to 2 years Your premium If you become totally disabled while enrolled, you may qualify to continue your coverage without paying the premium.
 Contact the carrier for information.
 Basic or Expanded Dependent Life Up to 4 months, beginning the month after your leave begins (up to 2 years if you continue Supplemental Life) Your premium N/A Accidental Death and Dismemberment (AD&D) Up to 2 years Your premium N/A Health Flexible Spending Account Your coverage continues while on paid FML, and eligible expenses you incur during your leave are reimbursable.
 If you exhaust FML, for monthly paid employees coverage ends the last day of the month in which FML is exhausted.
 For biweekly paid employees, coverage ends the last day of the pay period that includes the FML exhaustion date.
-If you are on unpaid FML, you are eligible to continue participating in the Health FSA.
-If you choose to continue, you can file claims for expenses incurred during the unpaid portion of your leave, as long as you return to work within the same plan year.
-Note that you cannot make contributions or change your annual election amount while on unpaid leave.
+If you are on unpaid FML, your contribu- tions to the Health FSA will be suspended but eligible expenses you incur during your leave are reimbursable, provided you return to work in the same plan year.
 If you exhaust FML while unpaid and do not continue coverage through COBRA, Health FSA coverage ends the last day of the month in which FML is exhausted.
-If you have a qualifying life event during your leave, when you return to paid status you may change your election in accordance with plan rules.
 If you cancel participation, only expenses incurred through the end of the last pay period in which you contributed are reimbursable.
-If you are on an unpaid FML or transition from paid to unpaid FML your contributions will be suspended but you may opt to continue participation (so that you can claim eligible expenses) provided that you return to paid status in the same plan year.
+If you are on an unpaid FML or transition from paid to unpaid FML, you may opt to continue coverage and suspend contributions, pro- vided that you return to work in the same plan year.
 If you continue cover- age under COBRA while on an unpaid leave, you may make aftertax contributions through the end of the plan year (Dec.
 31).
 Before your leave begins, you'll need to complete the appropriate form and elect to continue or cancel your coverage (obtain the form from your local Benefits Office and submit to UCPath once completed).
 You'll also need to choose a payment option for when you return to work-either keep the same monthly contribution, which will reduce the annual amount you put in, or increase your monthly contribution to make up for contributions you missed while on unpaid leave.
 Contact the individual or office coordinating your leave for details.
 2 Be sure to submit your claims to WEX by the filing deadline.
 If you are enrolled through the end of the plan year (Dec.
-31), you may carry over up to \$660 of unused funds to the next plan year.
+31), you may carry over up to \$640 of unused funds to the next plan year.
 Pet/Auto/Home/ Renters insurance To end of contract year Your premium You'll pay premiums to the insurance company directly.
 Contact the company for information.
 Bright Horizons Caregiving Services Length of your leave None You pay only for the services of any caregiver you hire.